Face Fit Testing is conducted through the use of quantitative testing equipment (such as the PortaCount or Accufit).

 Components of quantitative fit test equipment.

-Software management for fit testing.
+Software setup and management for fit testing.

 Setup of equipment and daily checking.

 Conducting fit tests.